3 Ways To Improve Your Website For Better Conversions

 - less is more when it comes to choice (you may have heard about the famous Jam study)

-- What are the most important pages on your website (sales pages, product pages, contact, about, blog?)
+- What are the most critical pages on your website (sales pages, product pages, contact, about, blog?)

 - Can some be placed in a sub-menu with the main item summarizing them all